Codecademy/docs/content/php/concepts/math-functions/terms/is-finite/is-finite.md

   } else {
     echo "Test value 1 is not finite.";
   }
-  echo "\n"; //separate the output for the two test values using a new line
+  echo "\n"; // Separate the output for the two test values using a new line

   if (is_finite($test_value2)) {
     echo "Test value 2 is finite.";